-Backed by LZW compression algorithm, GIF shows a way simpler math work than JPEG.
+Backed by the LZW compression algorithm, GIF shows way simpler math work than JPEG.
 Essentially, LZW scans over the image data & generates tiny codes for repetitive parts; in short, the algorithm is very smart at reducing repetitions.
 Thus, GIF is great for compressing images which show big chunks of repetitive or identical data.
-Images with few colors and sharp transitions could be stored losslessly and effectively as GIFs.
-The coolest bit is that, despite its simple outlook, GIF is also about some real fancy features, namely, animation and transparency.
+Images with few colours and sharp transitions could be stored losslessly and effectively as GIFs.
+The coolest bit is that, despite its simple outlook, GIF is also about some really fancy features, namely, animation and transparency.

-Then, on the other hand, GIF is never good at compressing images with moderate amount of colors and yes, it carries a 256-color limit.
-Any attempt to convert a picture beyond that 256 boundary will only result in awful lousy posterization.
+Then, on the other hand, GIF is never good at compressing images with a moderate amount of colours and yes, it carries a 256-colour limit.
+Any attempt to convert a picture beyond that 256 boundaries will only result in awful lousy posterization.

 • Superior compression compared to GIFs in some images with sharp edges

-• Alpha-channel transparency – where pixel is partially-transparent & not fully opaque or all-transparent
+• Alpha-channel transparency – where the pixel is partially-transparent & not fully opaque or all-transparent

 In fact, PNG assures much better compression quality compared to GIF.

 Bundling all the 3 lossless techniques mentioned above, PNG promises amazing benefits over the single strategy taken by GIF.
-Then, yes, cutting edge modern tools can offer much greater compression-ratios through altering original picture data losslessly prior to it’s run via this gauntlet- for a more compression-friendly approach.
+Then, yes, cutting-edge modern tools can offer much greater compression ratios by altering original picture data losslessly prior to its run via this gauntlet- for a more compression-friendly approach.

-N.B.- PNG is not the right choice for images donning crisp edges & solid color swaths or precisely repetitive patterns.
+N.B.- PNG is not the right choice for images donning crisp edges & solid colour swaths or precisely repetitive patterns.

 Now, let’s have a look at some next-gen image formats that are spectacular in their own means-

-A favorite from Microsoft, JPEG-XR comes with amazing new techniques, added to basic JPEG compression mechanics.
+A favourite from Microsoft, JPEG-XR comes with amazing new techniques, added to basic JPEG compression mechanics.
 So, what do you get from JPEG-XR?

 • More effective lossy compression